ITfoxtec/FoxIDs/docs/auth-method-howto-oidc-nets-eid-broker.md

-﻿# Connect Nets eID Broker as authentication method
+﻿# Connect Nets eID Broker with OpenID Connect

 FoxIDs can be connected to Nets eID Broker with OpenID Connect and thereby authenticating end users with MitID and other credentials supported by Nets eID Broker.